Intenzo21/multiplayer-game-server/README.md

 # multiplayer-game-server

-A simple game server, created using Java RMI, that allows multiple players (clients) access to a MUD (Multi User Dungeon or Dimension or Domain)
-CS3524 Assessment 2 Multiplayer Game Server
-Name: Hasan Ahmedov
-ID: 51768277
-1. Description
+## 1. Description

 In this assessment, we had to implement a simple game server that allows multiple players (clients) access to a MUD (Multi User Dungeon or Dimension or Domain).
 It examined our ability to design and implement distributed systems using Java RMI.

 Initially we were provided with a ‘MUD’ class, which supplies a graph based representation of a MUD world.
 In order to represent this game graph in memory, the ‘MUD’ class uses two other classes ‘Vertex’ and ‘Edge’:

-• The ‘Vertex’ class represents a vertex in the graph o These are the ‘locations’ in the MUD game
+* The ‘Vertex’ class represents a vertex in the graph

+  o These are the ‘locations’ in the MUD game

-• The ‘Edge’, class represents an edge in the graph o These are the paths between locations in the MUD game.
+* The ‘Edge’, class represents an edge in the graph

+  o These are the paths between locations in the MUD game.

 Class ‘MUD’ contains the following public methods: addThing(), delThing() moveThing(), locationInfo().
 A ‘thing’ in terms of this MUD implementation is everything that is situated at a location this includes the players that move through the game, or items that can be picked up at a location.

 A MUD game server and a client were implemented, based on Java RMI:
  MUD game server application classes: o ‘MUDServerInterface’ - a remote interface that extends java.rmi.Remote and declares a set of remote methods